 - (1) Life insurance is an asset that historically has most strained the limits of gift tax exclusions and exemptions, in order to provide post-death liquidity.
-A \$5.12 gift tax exemption can enable the creation of life insurance trusts to procure new life insurance, or to acquire policies from the grantor or the grantor's spouse. - (2) But many life insurance policies are not kept in force until death, and the use of gift and GST exemptions with respect to a policy that is abandoned or cashed in can be a waste of those exemptions. - (3) If a life insurance policy happens to be in trust and subject to inclusion in the gross estate under section 2035(a)(2) if the insured dies within three years of the transfer and the insured becomes terminally ill,

-- (a) the policy-holder might be entitled to withdraw accelerated death benefits, reducing the value of the policy that is subject to section 2035(a)(2), while the withdrawn cash is not subject to section 2035(a)(2), or - (b) alternatively, the insured's spouse, if possible, can purchase that policy from the trust. - i.
+A \$5.12 gift tax exemption can enable the creation of life insurance trusts to procure new life insurance, or to acquire policies from the grantor or the grantor's spouse. - (2) But many life insurance policies are not kept in force until death, and the use of gift and GST exemptions with respect to a policy that is abandoned or cashed in can be a waste of those exemptions. - (3) If a life insurance policy happens to be in trust and subject to inclusion in the gross estate under section 2035(a)(2) if the insured dies within three years of the transfer and the insured becomes terminally ill, - (a) the policy-holder might be entitled to withdraw accelerated death benefits, reducing the value of the policy that is subject to section 2035(a)(2), while the withdrawn cash is not subject to section 2035(a)(2), or - (b) alternatively, the insured's spouse, if possible, can purchase that policy from the trust. - i.
 The fair market value price of a policy if the insured is close to death is likely to be close to the face amount of the policy.
 The spouse's estate is not increased by the receipt of the proceeds, because that simply restores the purchase price the spouse paid.
 Meanwhile, the price paid becomes the corpus of the long-term trust, but is no longer subject to section 2035(a)(2).
-Assuming the trust is a grantor trust as to the purchaser's spouse, there is no gain recognized (section 1041(a)(1)) and no change in basis (section 1041(b)(2)), and therefore the transfer for value rule of section 101(a)(2) does not apply (section 101(a)(2)(A)). - ii.
+Assuming the trust is a grantor trust as to the purchaser's spouse, there is no gain recognized (section 1041(a)(1)) and no change in basis (section ii.
 If the spouse cannot afford to do this, using a promissory note can work if done carefully.